 What if instead, the two of you went to a private place with no one watching and no distractions?
 Just the two of you.
 You get to embrace, cry, kiss, and enjoy that moment for as long as you want.
 When he is with you, the person he feels most comfortable with, his nerves start to fade away.

-Then without any time constraints you'll move into your romantic portraits.
-With no pressure to get back because the guests are waiting, you can to soak in the meaningfulness of the day just the two of you and your photographer.
+Then without any time constraints, you'll move into your romantic portraits.
+With no pressure to get back because the guests are waiting, you can soak in the meaningfulness of the day just the two of you and your photographer.

-Myth #3 The only reason first looks exist is to get more photos
+Myth #3 The only reason first looks exists is to get more photos

 Alone time together: This doesn't really happen without a first look.
-When romantic portraits are after family formals, the time with just you and your groom is almost always rushed.
+When romantic portraits are after the ceremony and family formals, the time with just you and your groom is almost always rushed.
 Plus is can be hard to get back into that romantic mood after family photos.

 It extends your day and makes it more peaceful: Without the first look, the day normally begins when the ceremony does.
 Then you would rush through family photos, bridal party photos, and romantic portraits so you aren't late for the entrance.
 With a first look, your day is extended by a couple of hours.
 You get to enjoy your portraits instead of being rushed and get to have fun hanging out with your best friends!